-Over the past decade, the atmosphere has changed for hospital marketing professionals.
+Over the past decade, the atmosphere has changed for hospital marketing professionals, requiring more and more insight into marketing effectiveness.
 Increased out-of-pocket health care costs have forced consumers to shop around where previously health care was determined by network availability.
-However, little has been done to adjust marketing offers to reflect the changing atmosphere of health care marketing which in turn has challenged health care marketers to better identify the number of new patients generated from marketing efforts and provide an effective marketing report for health care CEOs.
+However, little has been done to adjust marketing offers to reflect the changing atmosphere of health care marketing which in turn has challenged health care marketers to better identify the number of new patients generated from marketing efforts and provide an effective marketing effectiveness report for health care CEOs.

 Sophisticated health care consumers demand transparency, and to effectively reach new patients, hospitals must become a trusted resource for consumers.
 When health care marketers develop their content and relationship process as a trackable offer, an ROI calculation can be made to determine the exact financial return of a new initiative.